 COVID-19 has tremendously impacted the state of Michigan as well as the nation.
-In addition to its ramification on people's health, the pandemic has brought significant social isolation and economic strain, both of which are associated with mental health conditions like depression, anxiety, and stress (Salari, et al., 2020)(Salari, et al., 2020).
+In addition to its ramification on people's health, the pandemic has brought significant social isolation and economic strain, both of which are associated with mental health conditions like depression, anxiety, and stress (Salari, et al., 2020).
 As the state continues to navigate the COVID-19 pandemic, people with mental health problems may be at elevated risk for suicide.
-The pandemic has introduced additional barriers to accessing mental health treatment, and community, and religious support across the United States (Reger, Stanley, & Joiner, 2020)(Reger, Stanley, & Joiner, 2020).
+The pandemic has introduced additional barriers to accessing mental health treatment, community and religious support across the United States (Reger, Stanley, & Joiner, 2020).